tpoikela/uvm-python/README.md

 Why bother?
 -----------

-UVM is not currently supported by any open source/free tools. cocotb offers excellent solution to interact with any simulator (free/proprietary), so testbenches can be written in Python as well. `uvm-python` tries to offer an API similar to the original SV version.
+SystemVerilog UVM is not currently supported by any open source/free tools. cocotb offers excellent solution to interact with any simulator (free/proprietary), so testbenches can be written in Python as well. `uvm-python` tries to offer an API similar to the original SV version.
 This means that many UVM verificaton skills are transferable from SV to Python very easily.

+If you want to port a larger bulk of SV code to use `uvm-python`, you can try the script `bin/sv2py.pl` as the first step.

 Documentation
 -------------